 This 1st instalment will not be released by Student Finance until your institution has confirmed with them that you have fully enrolled on your course.

-We only confirm that you are indeed registered once your course has officially started and we cannot let them know you are here until you are FULLY enrolled (ID check for new starters).
+We only confirm that you are indeed registered once your course has officially started and we cannot let them know you are here until you are FULLY enrolled.

 Don’t assume you will automatically receive your money on that date, assume you won't.

 Once we do your confirmation of registration to Student Finance, even if your funding has been sorted for months, it will take them at least 72 hours to put the money into your account.

 Hopefully, everything will all go smoothly but, by making sure you have enough money to last at least a couple of weeks at the beginning you’re giving yourself a financial safety net.

 This will also give you plenty of time to come and speak to either our Students' Union or Funding Support Team (contact details at the bottom of this webpage) to help get it sorted, if needed.

 You already know how much income you'll have so why not sit down and work out a proper budget?
 There are plenty of online budget planners out there: